 There are lots of situations and circumstances that could play out on the pickleball court, and the Official Rulebook for pickleball covers most, if not all, of these situations and circumstances.
 However, to get started playing pickleball, or when teaching others to play pickleball for the first time, there are a few essential rules to cover that make pickleball truly unique:

-The Serve in Pickleball Must be Underhand.
-To start a point in pickleball, the serving player must serve the pickleball underhand, which means that the player makes contact with the pickleball below his or her waist, with the head of the paddle below his or her wrist.
+- The Serve in Pickleball Must be Underhand.
+To start a point in pickleball, the serving player must serve the pickleball underhand (or use a drop serve), which means that the player makes contact with the pickleball below his or her waist, with the head of the paddle below his or her wrist.
 The pickleball must travel crosscourt into the opposite serving area, which is the area between the baseline and the Non-Volley Zone line (also known as the Kitchen line).

 Pickleball Encourages Fair Play and Good Sportsmanship